Narciso Botello: Statehood

 After California became a state in 1850, Botello was the first member of the California Assembly in the California Legislature from the southern part of the state, and he served two terms.
 Afterward, he was county recorder of Los Angeles County, or, in Spanish, jefe de archivos.
 He also was a prefeto or judge.

 Botello was a member of the Los Angeles Common Council, the governing body of the city, in 1852–53.

 In 1856, Botello was a member of several committees of the California Assembly, including one charged with "the use of Spanish missions in California in facilitating resources for war against the United States, revoking mission land grants/sales made by Pico, and continuing to rent the lands."

 In 1859, he was a notary public.

 Legacy

 Botello completed two manuscripts — Anales del Sur de la California and Comunicaciones Sueltas de un Angelino — to which Hubert Howe Bancroft and his team referred in writing the Bancroft histories of California.
 The former is now at the Bancroft Library.
+The Anales has been translated into English and published (iUniverse, 2014) as Narciso Botello's Annals of Southern California 1833 - 1847.